berkeley-cdss/extensions/FAQ.md

 >Feel free to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo to create your own email template!

 <div id="add-doc"></div>

 ### Are there any additional guides or other documentation I can look at?
 >Yes.
 Please note that these are not complete guides or documentation.
 Also note that these may contain links to CS 161's extension version.
 >[Jordan's Fa23 tips and tricks](https://docs.google.com/document/d/1_BOKVyhKW8_-tmgtV5qpVAi33aKYKpKd1WmnPCzsYOg/edit?usp=sharing)
 >[Data 100 Documentation](https://docs.google.com/document/d/1fL-y164X4peC08uva3G9q06VzDQE9fVqAu9m5ipIScI/edit?usp=sharing)

+<div id="roster"></div>

+### Do I need to add all students to the roster at the beginning of the semester?

+>No, you don't!
+This tool adds students to the roster on-demand (e.g. when they submit an extension request).
+The Google Form collects UC Berkeley emails by default, which is a robust method for identifying students and matching them to an internal CalCentral/grading roster at the end of the semester.
+That said, it may be useful to pre-populate rows for all students with DSP accomodations, so you have a record of who's approved for accomodations when processing extension requests.

+<div id="change-deadline"></div>

+### What if I want to change an assignment deadline after extension requests have already come in?
+>You can handle this in any way that you'd like!
+Two common approaches –
+> 1. Clear out previously-assigned extension requests, and email all students who had requested an extension to re-submit an extension if they need more days past the extended deadline.
+To clear out existing requests, just clear the assignment column on the **Roster.**
+> 2. Apply all current extension requests to the new deadline.
+For this, update the deadline in the **Assignments** tab, filter the **Roster** to all students with an extension request for the assignment, and add all rows to the email queue; then, dispatch emails.
+All students who requested an extension will receive a new email with an extended deadline that's adjusted to the new deadline.

 <div id="custom-comments"></div>